crownie-hub/TSN-Setup/docs/ptp-configuration.md

 # PTP Role-Based Configuration for TSN Testbed (LS1028A)

 This guide shows how to set up PTP (IEEE 1588) on each device in a TSN testbed â€” including the Grandmaster TSN switch, sender, and receiver.
-It uses `linuxptp` tools: `ptp4l`, `phc2sys`, and `pmc`.
+It uses `linuxptp` tools: `ptp4l`, and `phc2sys`

 ---